EggerMarc/tools-rs/README.md

 ### Core Types

 - `ToolCollection` - Container for registered tools with execution capabilities
-- `FunctionCall` - Represents a tool invocation with name and arguments
+- `FunctionCall` - Represents a tool invocation with id, name, and arguments
+- `FunctionResponse` - Represents the response of a tool invocation with matching id to call, name, and result
 - `ToolError` - Comprehensive error type for tool operations
 - `ToolSchema` - Trait for automatic JSON schema generation
 - `ToolRegistration` - Internal representation of registered tools